 Years 5 and 6

-Our learning during the Autumn Term will have an overarching theme of Mental Wellbeing, and will be based around our core texts: ‘Boy in the Tower’ by Polly Ho-Yen and ‘Breadwinner’ by Deborah Ellis.
-We will use these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own mental wellbeing and how their current decisions can impact their future.
+Our learning during the Spring Term will have an overarching theme of Sustainable Development, and will be based around our core texts: ‘The Last Wild’ by Piers Torday and ‘Into The Wild’ by Michael Morpurgo.
+We will use these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own impact on the environment and how their current decisions can alter the future of the world.

-Over the first half term in English, we will be developing our fictional writing.
-As we read our core text, ‘Boy in the Tower’, we will be building an awareness of the characters, the relationships they create and the choices they make by writing a narrative, based on key events in the story.
-We will be looking at how figurative language and sentence structure have an effect on a reader.
-During the second half term, we will be learning the skills required to write a split narrative perspective from two main character’s points of view.
+Over the first half term in English, we will be developing our persuasive writing.
+As we read our core text, ‘The Last Wild’, we will be building an awareness of the environment, the relationships they create and the choices they make by writing a persuasive letter, based on key events in the story.
+We will be looking at how persuasive language and sentence structure have an effect on a reader.
+During the second half term, we will be learning the skills required to write a newspaper report.

-In Maths, we are focusing on developing our understanding of place value, addition and subtraction.
+In Maths, we are focusing on developing our understanding of area, perimeter and fractions.
 We will then apply our knowledge of these methods to solve a range of real-life problems.
-In the second half of the Autumn term, we will continue our learning of the four operations by moving on to multiplication and division before moving on to statistics, area and perimeter.
+In the second half of the Spring term, we will move our learning on to decimals and percentages.

 In Year Five, pupils are able to change their reading book each week.
 Parents can support their child's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.